annaclow/annaclow.github.io/_posts/2017-7-18-Mega-Feedback.md

 ---
 layout: post
-title: Switching to ArduinoMega and adding Feedback
+title: Adding Feeback
 ---

-from inital user testing need to add some visual feedback of who's pressing what
+Following the feedback from my pilot testing the buttons I build need to include visual feedback and visual instructions.

-feedback of LEDs required more pins to output